Set up your environment

 Copiedcopy

-Your env looks similar to the following:
+Your env will look similar to the following:

 teambit.react/react-env-extension